 Issues of food security and land degradation are quickly becoming major threats to the livelihoods of millions across the world.
 In East Africa, rapid population growth and climate change exacerbate these issues, leaving populations vulnerable to disease, malnutrition and drought.
-However, through the use of regenerative permaculture practices, human needs can be met by building resilient, sustainable living systems whilst also expanding and returning balance to the natural ecosystems they rely upon.
-Permaculture is the theory of ecological design with the core ethics of care for the Earth, care for people, and sharing of surplus.
+Through regenerative permaculture practices, however, human needs can be met.
+These practices can be used to build resilient, sustainable living systems whilst also expanding and returning balance to the natural ecosystems upon which they rely.
+The study of permaculture is that of the ecological design with the core ethics of care for the Earth, care for people, and sharing of surplus.
 Permaculture solutions are scalable, and students will be exposed to case studies on both Brackenhurst and the Idili Farm Project Demonstration site.

-This module is set to equip and empower participants with methods of design, and the skills to observe and apply practical solutions to the needs of specific target groups through the implementation of regenerative practices focused on diversity, resource management and energy capture.
+This program is set to empower students with methods of design and the skills to observe and apply practical solutions to the needs of specific target groups.
+This empowerment is achieved specifically through participation in regenerative practices that are focused on diversity, resource management and energy capture.

 Approximately forty kilometers north of Nairobi extend the fertile rolling hills of Limuru, most famous for vast tea fields and farmland.
 Here lies Brackenhurst Learning Center, a conference center and educational campus known for the beauty of its grounds, its refreshingly cool climate and first-class hospitality toward guests.
 Rooms are comfortable with en-suite bathrooms and hot showers, and Brackenhurst provides tasty, nutritious food ranging from traditional Kenyan to international cuisine.
 The conference center is equipped with an LED projector, TV multi-system, CD/DVD player and excellent Wi-Fi Internet access, creating an extremely conducive learning environment for students.
 Brackenhurst is proud to be home to one of the largest collections of indigenous plants in Africa with over a thousand tree and shrub species, making it a unique destination for inspiration, exploration, and learning.